pscheyer/Bulltipeer/README.md

 then, we use a `for` loop to add each single peer one by one as a button to the action sheet.

+Set the cancel button, then display the actionsheet.